jun-inoue/orthoscope/README.md

 Date | Version | Revision
 --- | --- | ---
 6 Nov.
-2019 |  | [ORTHOSCOPE-Mammalia](https://www.orthoscope.jp/Mammalia.html) was newly created and Data of 46 mammals were newly added.
+2019 |  | [ORTHOSCOPE-Mammalia](https://www.orthoscope.jp/Mammalia.html) was newly created and data of 46 mammals were newly added.
 2 Oct.
 2019 |  | Data of Pacific white shrimp (Penaeus vannamei) were newly added.
 5 Sep.
 2019 |  | Data of 2 molluscs (Octopus vulgaris, Pomacea canaliculata) were newly added.
 21 Aug.
 2019 |  | Column of Seqs (# of sequence in each gene model) was added.